-Kathleen Rytman of Cudahy has been running trails for eight years.
-At 39, she just completed the Chippewa Moraine 50, a 50-kilometer run of the Ice Age Trail in Chippewa County.
+Kathleen Rytman of Cudahy has been running trails for several years.
+At 39, she completed the Chippewa Moraine 50, a 50-kilometer run of the Ice Age Trail in Chippewa County.

 But it’s the section of 1,100-mile trail that creases the Northern Kettle Moraine that she loves.
 The four-loop trail totaling nine miles can be challenging.

 “The Ice Age is gorgeous throughout, but the area around Greenbush near Plymouth has gorgeous lookouts, different terrain and great wildlife,” she says, recalling a bobcat sighting.
 “When you’re out on the trails in the morning, the mist hangs in the air and you watch the sun come up.
 It just catches your breath.”

 Rytman, who has run trails throughout the country, says, “There is no more beautiful place on Earth than the Ice Age Trail in any weather in any season.”

 Throughout the state the Ice Age Trail is clearly designated with yellow-post markings.

 The Nordic Trail in the Southern Kettle Moraine is a nine-mile trail with interior loops that is practically in John Zinzow’s backyard.
 The trail in LaGrange is ideal, he says.